namneyugn21/Roaming/README.md

 - **React Native**: a framework for building mobile applications using JavaScript and React, allowing developers to create cross-platform apps for iOS and Android with a single codebase.
 - **Expo**: a framework and platform built on top of React Native that simplifies development by providing pre-configured tools, libraries, and a managed workflow to streamline the process of building and deploying mobile apps.
+- **Firebase**: a backend-as-a-service (BaaS) by Google that provides Authentication for user sign-in and Firestore/Realtime Database for real-time data storage and syncing, simplifying backend management for mobile and web apps.

 ---